Data Protection by Design: Part 2 – How to approach it

 It can take time and perseverance to get your colleagues on board.
 To help them to understand the benefits of thinking about data protection from the start and throughout the lifecycle of projects.
 But once you do, it makes your business operations run all the more smoothly.

-I hope you find my experience and ideas useful as you tackle your next development project.
-If we can help you with embedding Data Protection By Design into your organisation, or with specific assessments, do contact us for an informal chat.
+Can we help?
+Our experienced team can support you with embedding Data Protection By Design into your organisation, or with specific assessments – contact us